oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 ### Specifying RCU connection information in the model

-During creating or updating a JRF domain, you can provide all the RCU connection related information in a section `RCUDbInfo` in the model, under the `domainInfo` section.
-This gives you more flexibility over the basic command line arguments of
+During creating or updating a JRF domain, you can provide all the RCU connection related information in a section `RCUDbInfo` under the `domainInfo` section in the model.
-`-rcu_db` and `-rcu_prefix`.
+It provides you with more flexibility over the basic command line arguments of `-rcu_db` and `-rcu_prefix`.
 Use this to support a database where the connection string is more complex and requires extra options.

 ### Background on JRF domain RCU tables

-A standard JRF domain creates several data sources from the JRF domain template.
+A JRF domain creates several data sources from the JRF domain template.

 | Data source name        | JNDI name                  | Schema  | Target |
 |-------------------------|----------------------------|---------|---|